g27182818/CanDLE/README.md

 * There can be problems downloading the `TcgaTargetGtex_rsem_gene_tpm.gz` file due to poor internet connection or server problems.
 When downloaded the final `data/toil_data/data_matrix.feather` file should have a size of 8.62 Gb.
 If it does not have this size, it is recomended to download the file directly from [this link](https://toil.xenahubs.net/download/TcgaTargetGtex_rsem_gene_tpm.gz) to the `data/toil_download/` folder and then re-run `toil_downloader.R`.
 * There can be problems downloading the `TcgaTargetGtex_gene_expected_count.gz` file due to poor internet connection or server problems.
 When downloaded the final `data/toil_data/count_matrix.feather` file should have a size of 8.61 Gb.
 If it does not have this size, it is recomended to download the file directly from [this link](https://toil.xenahubs.net/download/TcgaTargetGtex_gene_expected_count.gz) to the `data/toil_download/` folder and then re-run `toil_downloader.R`.

+## Automatically download [Wang et al.](https://www.nature.com/articles/sdata201861) joint TCGA/GTEx dataset

+This database is hosted in [this](https://doi.org/10.6084/m9.figshare.5330593) figshare link but we will download it programatically.

 ## Download required python dependencies for CanDLE

 To install all requiered dependencies run each line sequentially: